JonPaul007/Pizza-Restaurant-Database-Dashboards/README.md

 Staff Dashboard Query → staff query.txt

-All queries are located in the QUERIES-TO-CREATE-DASHBOARDS BRANCH, Not in the main branch.
+All queries are located in the Queries-to-create-dashboards branch, Not in the main branch.

 3️.)
 Dashboards!